Gauge Enhanced Quantum Criticality Beyond the Standard Model: Conclusion: Mother Effective Field Theory for BSM Gauge Enhanced Quantum Criticality

-To conclude, here we summarize our physical findings on the various quantum vacua of mother effective field theory of the modified 4d $so(10)$ GUT + WZW term based on three binary conditions: \begin{enumerate}[leftmargin=2.mm, label=(\alph*).] \item {\bf Without or with the GUT-Higgs potential ${\rm U}(\Phi_{{\mathbf{R}}})$ of \Eqn{eq:GUTHiggsU}}: (i) Whether we stays in the Spin(10) group of $so(10)$ GUT, or (ii) add the GUT-Higgs potential to Higgs down the Spin(10) deforming it to $G_{\GG}$, $G_{\PS}$, and $G_{\SM}$. \item {\bf Without or with the WZW term $S^\text{WZW}[\Phi]{=\pi \int_{M^5}B(\tilde{\Phi}^{\rm{bi}})\smile \delta C(\hat{\Phi}^{\rm{bi}})}$ of \Eqn{eq:BdCsingular}}: Namely (i) Whether we stays in the $so(10)$ GUT without the $w_2w_3$ anomaly, or (ii) we consider the modified so(10) GUT + WZW with the $w_2w_3$ anomaly. \item {\bf Without or with the dynamically gauged internal symmetry group $G=G_{\text{internal}}$}: (i) Whether we keep the $[G_{\text{internal}}]$ symmetry as a global symmetry, or (ii) we gauge the $[G_{\text{internal}}]$,\footnote{We use the bracket notation on a group $[G_{\text{internal}}]$ to emphasize that group is dynamically gauged.} namely gauging $[Spin(10)], [G_{\GG}]$, $[G_{\PS}]$, and $[G_{\SM}]$. \end{enumerate} The three binary conditions enumerate totally eight possibilities (where below we can use 3-bits, ``???'', each bit labels a ``x'' or ``o'' to specify without or with that binary condition holds), which we enlist their physics interpretations, one by one: \begin{enumerate}[leftmargin=2.mm, label=\arabic*.] \item xxx - {\bf Without ${\rm U}(\Phi_{{\mathbf{R}}})$, without WZW, without gauged $[G_{\text{internal}}]$}:\\ We stay in the Landau-Ginzburg phase of the Spin(10) global symmetry. \item oxx - {\bf With ${\rm U}(\Phi_{{\mathbf{R}}})$, without WZW, without gauged $[G_{\text{internal}}]$}:\\ We stay in the Landau-Ginzburg phases, but the ${\rm U}(\Phi_{{\mathbf{R}}})$ potentially breaks the Spin(10) global symmetry to other continuous Lie group global symmetries $G_{\GG}$, $G_{\PS}$, and $G_{\SM}$, via spontaneous global symmetry breaking.
+Based on three binary conditions: \begin{enumerate}[leftmargin=2.mm, label=(\alph*).] \item {\bf Without or with the GUT-Higgs potential ${\rm U}(\Phi_{{\mathbf{R}}})$ and GUT-Higgs condensation $\langle \Phi_{{\mathbf{R}}}\rangle \neq 0$ of \Eqn{eq:GUTHiggsU}}: (i) Whether we stays in the Spin(10) group of $so(10)$ GUT, or (ii) add the GUT-Higgs potential to Higgs down the Spin(10) deforming it to $G_{\GG}$, $G_{\PS}$, and $G_{\SM}$. \item {\bf Without or with the WZW term $S^\text{WZW}[\Phi]{=\pi \int_{M^5}B(\tilde{\Phi}^{\rm{bi}})\smile \delta B'(\hat{\Phi}^{\rm{bi}})}$ of \Eqn{eq:BdCsingular}}: Namely (i) Whether we stays in the Model I --- an $so(10)$ GUT without the $w_2w_3$ anomaly, or (ii) the Model II --- a modified so(10) GUT + WZW matches the $w_2w_3$ anomaly. \item {\bf Without or with the dynamically gauged internal symmetry group $G=G_{\text{internal}}$}: (i) Whether we keep the $[G_{\text{internal}}]$ symmetry as a global symmetry, or (ii) we gauge the $[G_{\text{internal}}]$,\footnote{We may use the bracket notation on a group $[G_{\text{internal}}]$ to emphasize that group is dynamically gauged.} namely gauging $[\Spin(10)], [G_{\GG}]$, $[G_{\PS}]$, and $[G_{\SM}]$. \end{enumerate} The three binary conditions enumerate totally eight possibilities (where below we can use 3-bits, ``???'', each bit ``?'' labels a ``x'' or ``o'' to specify without or with that binary condition holds), which we enlist their physics interpretations, one by one: \begin{enumerate}[leftmargin=2.mm, label=\arabic*.] \item xxx - {\bf Without ${\rm U}(\Phi_{{\mathbf{R}}})$, without WZW, without gauged $[G_{\text{internal}}]$}:\\ We stay in the Landau-Ginzburg phase of the Spin(10) global symmetry. \item oxx - {\bf With ${\rm U}(\Phi_{{\mathbf{R}}})$, without WZW, without gauged $[G_{\text{internal}}]$}:\\ We stay in the Landau-Ginzburg phases, but the ${\rm U}(\Phi_{{\mathbf{R}}})$ potentially breaks the Spin(10) global symmetry to other continuous Lie group global symmetries $G_{\GG}$, $G_{\PS}$, and $G_{\SM}$, via spontaneous global symmetry breaking.
 There are 45, 24, 21, and 12 Lie algebra generators for each of these groups.
 So there are corresponding numbers of the low energy Nambu-Goldstone modes, matching the number of the broken Lie algebra generators based on the Goldstone's theorem.